 Who should use it

 This forecasting method is ideal for a business that needs a quick and easy way to project how much it will sell over a given period.
-With that said, historical data should be used as a benchmark as opposed to the foundation of a sales forecast.
+That said, historical data should be used as a benchmark instead of the foundation of a sales forecast.

 Lead Pipeline Forecasting